SoliantMike/FM-Admin-API-Tool/README.md

    <li>Add and Edit schedules</li>
 </ul>

-Version for working with FileMaker 17 servers is still available.
+Note: Version for working with FileMaker 17 servers is still available here, named "Admin API Tool_v17.fmp12".
 Note that this version of the admin api expires in September 2019.